Pregnancy: Dealing With Morning Sickness

 Cunningham FG, et al. (2010).
 Prenatal care.
 In Williams Obstetrics, 23rd ed., pp. 189–214.
 New York: McGraw-Hill.

-Festin M (2007).
+Festin M (2009).
 Nausea and vomiting in early pregnancy, search date May 2008.
-Online version of BMJ Clinical Evidence: http://www.clinicalevidence.com.
+BMJ Clinical Evidence.
+Available online: http://www.clinicalevidence.com.

 Kelly TF, Savides TJ.
 (2009).
 Gastrointestinal disease in pregnancy.
 In RK Creasy et al., eds., Creasy and Resnik's Maternal-Fetal Medicine: Principles and Practice, 6th ed., pp. 1041–1057.
 Philadelphia: Saunders Elsevier.